13 Bizarre Items People Actually Stole from Hotels

 In Mexico’s Riviera Nayarit, the W Punta de Mita resort displays Munny statues traditional to the indigenous Huichol tribe.
 “The statues are traditional of the region’s native Huichol ancestors and are colorful and beautiful, so it’s no surprise we once caught a guest trying to leave with one of them in hand,” says Javier Puente, public relations and marketing manager of the hotel.
 “If guests want to purchase a Munny, we know the best spot in town to buy local Huichol art and are happy to arrange a visit.”
 Don’t miss these other 15 stories of dumb criminals who got caught.

 It wasn’t so strange that a guest stole one of the dream catchers used as a Do Not Disturb sign from El Mangroove resort in Costa Rica.
 What did raise eyebrows was when he mailed it back.
 “He returned it six months later with a letter that said: ‘Ever since taking this dreamcatcher I’ve had a series of unfortunate events happen and mysterious bad luck; it has not had the magical effect I was hoping for but quite the opposite.
 Please put it back in room 213 where it belongs so my karma can be restored,’” says William Gutierrez, events manager of the resort.
+Learn the secrets of some things you’ve always wondered about hotels.

 To celebrate 100 years, the Marriott Wardman Park hotel in Washington, DC, recently launched an amnesty program, encouraging guests to send back items taken through the years and share the story behind it, with hopes of winning a grand prize from the hotel company.
 One of the best they’ve received was a hotel folio from one couple’s 1944 honeymoon, says Mark Indre, market director of public relations for Marriott Mid-Atlantic.
 “The newlyweds paid $6 per night and had $3.65 in restaurant charges, which would be roughly $51 in today’s prices,” he says.
+If you think these stolen hotel items are crazy, wait until you see these outrageous real hotel amenities.

 A decade ago, one room number kept mysteriously missing from Washington, DC’s, Mayflower Hotel: room 871, the alleged site where former New York Governor Eliot Spitzer had a tryst with a prostitute he’d flown in from his home state.
 The 2008 scandal that occurred in the room led to the end of Spitzer’s career.
 “The hotel had to eventually nail the plaque to the wall to stop it from walking off,” says Indre.
 Here are 17 more of the weirdest things ever stolen.

 When the Mayflower Hotel ran its own amnesty program in 2008, one of the most mind-boggling stories came from someone who’d stolen an entire bathtub.
 A workman had apparently been hired to break it up while the hotel was being renovated, so he snuck it into the presidential suite’s elevator and took it home.
+You’ll want to visit some of the world’s strangest and most unique hotels.

 A bit of printer paper is one thing, but one person stole an entire computer from the business center of Dandashy’s hotel.
 In plain sight, the person plopped it into a suitcase and walked off.
 “How they got that out the front door without anyone noticing is baffling,” she says.
 Find out about 11 of the most expensive things ever stolen.